fengyanshi/fengyanshi.github.io/index.rst

 * Larger USACE/DoD user base because of a *reduced* learning curve

 .. note::
    The HPC Portal is accessible only to employees of USACE and the greater DoD.
 For more information on the HPC Portal, visit `<https://portal.hpc.mil>`_.
 If you currently have access to ERDC HPC systems, you can log into the ERDC HPC Portal on this webpage.
-Questions about getting access to the ERDC HPC Portal can be directed to Dr. Matt Malej (matt.malej@usace.army.mil, 603-646-4455).
+Questions about getting access to the ERDC HPC Portal can be directed to Dr. Matt Malej (matt.malej@usace.army.mil).

 ============
 Wiki Content